TON Api

 "subscribe_account" method

-subscribe_account takes in a list of account IDs as "params" argument and starts streaming transactions that belong to the given list of accounts.
-A request example:
+subscribe_account takes in a list of string items as "params" argument and starts streaming finalized transactions.

 {